FREE GRIEF ONLINE COURSE OVERVIEW

 A MOOC is a Massive Open Online Course, and these are usually offered free by the world's elite universities thru different online platforms.
-My Grief Angels' Grief MOOC is offered thru the European MOOCs platform (EMMA); which is unique in encouraging and providing Multilingual MOOCs.
+My Grief Angels' Grief MOOC, a free bereavement online course, is offered thru the European MOOCs platform (EMMA); which is unique in encouraging and providing Multilingual MOOCs.
 The Grief MOOC is free, and self-paced so you can take on your own time; take the sections you are interested in, and come back to the others at a later time.
 Nothing to loose in learning more about grief and the grieving process, and all to gain.

 Grief is a subject most of us do not want to talk or think about until we are forced to, and we will all be forced to.